Arthritis can affect cats at any age, but it usually occurs as they get older. Learn how to spot the signs and adapt your care.

 Treatment for arthritis in cats

-There’s no cure for arthritis, but the pain can be managed with anti-inflammatories, painkillers and alternative therapies, such as hydrotherapy, massage and acupuncture.
+There’s no cure for arthritis, but the pain can be managed with new generation injections, such as monoclonal antibody injections, anti-inflammatories, painkillers and alternative therapies, such as hydrotherapy, massage and acupuncture.
 These can help relieve stiffness and improve mobility to support the surrounding muscles.
 In some cases, surgery can help but it’s unlikely to restore perfect joints for life.
 New stem cell therapy is also becoming more readily available, with seemingly promising results.

 Alongside pain management, there are a few ways you can help alleviate pain and manage your cat’s arthritis.
 Providing a balanced, high-quality diet and maintaining a healthy weight with gentle exercise can reduce pressure on the joints and keep them moving.
 Your vet will happily advise you on the best exercise for your pet, but little and often is likely to be your best bet.
 If your cat is limping, they’ve probably overdone it and need to rest.